abpframework/abp/docs/en/UI/Angular/HTTP-Error-Handling.md

 })
 export class AppModule {}
 ```

+- `ErrorScreenErrorCodes` the error codes that you can pass to `skipHandledErrorCodes` and `forWhichErrors`.
+- `skipHandledErrorCodes` the error codes those you don't want to handle it.
+- `errorScreen` the screen that you want to show when a route error occurs.
+  - `component` component that you want to show.
+  - `forWhichErrors` same as `ErrorScreenErrorCodes`
+  - `hideCloseIcon` hides close icon in default ABP component.

 ## Custom HTTP Error Handler
 When the `RestService` is used, all HTTP errors are reported to the [`HttpErrorReporterService`](./HTTP-Error-Reporter-Service), and then `ErrorHandler`, a service exposed by the `@abp/ng.theme.shared` package automatically handles the errors.